Abdomen | CT / MRI

 Do doctors see peritoneal free fluid often on scans?

-Peritoneal Free Fluid can be reported incidentally depending on the imaging context and the organ involved.
+Small-volume free fluid can be seen in more than one setting, including incidental or reactive situations.
+How much it matters depends on the amount, the location, and what else the report shows.
 How much it matters depends more on the details than the name alone.

 What can lead to peritoneal free fluid?